hashicorp/nomad/scheduler/README.md

 ## Feasibility checking

-Nomad uses a set of iterators to iterate over all nodes and check how feasible they are for any given allocation.
-This code sits in `scheduler/feasible.go` and `scheduler/stack.go` files.
-There are two interfaces: `FeasibleIterator` and `FeasibilityChecker`, and various objects that implement iterating over nodes to match constraints.
+Nomad uses a set of iterators to iterate over nodes and check how feasible they are for any given allocation.
+The scheduler uses a `Stack` interface that lives in `scheduler/stack.go` file in order to make placement decisions, and feasibility iterators that live in `scheduler/feasible.go` to filter by:

-Feasibility checkers are registered in the `Stack`, an interface implemented by `GenericStack` and `SystemStack`, for service and batch jobs, and for system and sysbatch jobs, respectively.
+- node eligibiligy,
+- data center,
+- and node pool.

+Once nodes are filtered, the `Stack` implementations (`GenericStack` and `SystemStack`) check for:

+- drivers,
+- job constraints,
+- devices,
+- volumes,
+- networking,
+- affinities,
+- and quotas.

 ## Node reconciliation